Understanding The 6 Types of Shelter Service Companies in Mexico

 August 01, 2019

 Companies looking to manufacture in Mexico have two options on how to proceed.
-They can either invest in standalone operations or partner with a shelter company.
+They can either invest in standalone operations or partner with a shelter service company.

 Creating a Mexico-based subsidiary puts on a company all responsibility for registration with the IMMEX program (more commonly known as maquiladora), finding or building a suitable facility, navigating staffing and training hurdles, and working to comply with customs requirements — all before production actually begins.
 While some large companies may feel undaunted by this task, others may recognize that cultural nuances can present challenges that slow down the time to production.